-The School of Nursing offers admission to the RN to BSN program in the Spring semester at the UH Sugar Land campus, UH System at Cinco Ranch campus in Katy and The Woodlands.
-Admission in the Summer semester is in The Woodlands and Victoria, Texas.
+The School of Nursing offers admission to the RN to BSN program in the Spring semester at the UH Sugar Land campus and UH System at Cinco Ranch campus in Katy.
+Admission in the Summer semester is in Victoria, Texas.
 For this program, classes are held one day a week – Tuesdays, face to face with online and clinical components, to give students the flexibility to schedule courses around their work and family life.
 If a student is full time and takes the courses as offered, the nursing curriculum at UHV can be completed in one year (two semesters and a summer).

-UH Victoria and Lone Star College University Center at Montgomery campus in The Woodlands – Summer - April 15th priority deadline; May 1st hard deadline
+UH Victoria – Summer - March 15th priority deadline; May 1st hard deadline

 The primary educational objective of the RN to BSN-completion program is to increase the career and educational opportunities available to registered nurses in the university’s service region.
 Graduates of the program will have a broader understanding of the nursing profession and will bring that understanding to the practice of nursing in their places of employment.
 Graduates will be prepared to assume some leadership and management roles.

 - Synthesize knowledge from the biological sciences, social sciences, behavioral sciences, humanities and nursing to provide appropriate culturally sensitive care to individuals, families and communities.